vega/altair/doc/user_guide/data.rst

 There are many different ways of specifying a dataset:

-- as a `Pandas DataFrame <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_
+- as a `pandas DataFrame <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`_
 - as a DataFrame that supports the DataFrame Interchange Protocol (contains a ``__dataframe__`` attribute), e.g. polars and pyarrow.
 This is experimental.
 - as a :class:`Data` or related object (i.e. :class:`UrlData`, :class:`InlineData`, :class:`NamedData`)
 - as a url string pointing to a ``json`` or ``csv`` formatted text file